WillJRoper/h5forest/docs/usage.md

 ### Chunked Processing

-For large datasets, statistics are computed in chunks with a progress bar:
+For large datasets, statistics can be computed in chunks with a progress bar:

 ```
 Min/Max ████████████████████████████████ 100%
 ```

+`h5forest` will prompt you and ask whether chunking should be used.
+If you want to avoid this prompt you can set `configuration:always_chunk: true` in your config file.

 This approach: